datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 ## Managing Lineage via the DataHub UI

+### Viewing lineage on the Datahub UI
+The UI shows the latest version of the lineage.
+The time picker can be used to filter out edges within the latest version to exclude those that were last updated outside of the time window.
+Selecting time windows in the patch will not show you historical lineages.
+It will only filter the view of the latest version of the lineage.

 ### Editing from Lineage Graph View

 The first place that you can edit lineage for entities is from the Lineage Visualization screen.
 Click on the "Lineage" button on the top right of an entity's profile to get to this view.